A First Look at RISC-V Virtualization from an Embedded Systems Perspective: Discussion

-In section \ref{eval}, we have demonstrated something well-understood and documented in the literature \cite{Yun2013, Mancuso2013, Kloda2019, Xu2019, Martins2020, Farshchi2020}, i.e., that (i) in multi-core platforms there is significant inter-core interference due to shared micro-architectural resources (e.g. caches, buses, memory controllers), (ii) which can be minimized by mechanisms such as page coloring used to partition shared caches.
+\mypara{ Multi-core Interference Mitigation.} In section \ref{eval}, we have demonstrated something well-understood and documented in the literature \cite{Yun2013, Mancuso2013, Kloda2019, Xu2019, Martins2020, Farshchi2020}, i.e., that (i) in multi-core platforms there is significant inter-core interference due to shared micro-architectural resources (e.g. caches, buses, memory controllers), (ii) which can be minimized by mechanisms such as page coloring used to partition shared caches.
 Other techniques such as memory bandwidth reservations \cite{Yun2013} and DRAM bank partitioning \cite{yun2014} can minimize interference further ahead in the memory hierarchy.
 These partitioning mechanisms are important in embedded mixed-criticality systems both from the security and safety perspectives by protecting against side-channel attacks and guaranteeing determinism and freedom-from-interference required by certification standards (e.g. ISO26262).
 They are also useful for server systems by helping to guarantee quality-of-service (QoS) and increase overall utilization \cite{Lo2015}.
 However, software-based approaches typically have significant overheads and increase the trusted computing base (TCB) complexity.
-Academic works such as Hybcache \cite{dessouky2020} or the bandwidth regulation unit (BRU) \cite{Farshchi2020} propose the implementation of this kind of mechanisms in RISC-V cores (Ariane \cite{zaruba2019cost} and Rocket respectively).
-SiFive has provided cache partitioning mechanisms in hardware via way-locking.
+Academic works such as Hybcache \cite{dessouky2020} or the bandwidth regulation unit (BRU) \cite{Farshchi2020} propose the implementation of this kind of mechanisms in RISC-V cores (Ariane \cite{zaruba2019cost} and Rocket respectively). { SafeSU \cite{Cabo2021} provides similar features by relying on a hardware statistics unit that measures inter-core interference in commercial space-graded RISC-V MPSoC.} SiFive has provided cache partitioning mechanisms in hardware via way-locking \cite{Gwennap2020}.
 We have started experimenting with these mechanisms using Bao and will present our findings in future work.
 During this work, we found it would be useful to have a standard set of mechanisms and interfaces to rely on.
 We argue that RISC-V is also missing a standard extension to provide such facilities.
 Other ISAs have already introduced these ideas, e.g., Intel's CAT and Arm's MPAM \cite{arm2018mpam}.
 MPAM functionality is also extended to other virtualization-critical system-bus masters including the GIC and the SMMU (Arm's interrupt controller and IOMMU, respectively), something that should also be taken into account when developing similar RISC-V specifications.